-Objectives, Targets, Indicators Implications for Plan and SA The LDF should accord with national guidance.
-No relevant objectives, targets and indicators.
+Objectives, Targets, Indicators Implications for Plan and SA and indicators.
 The LDF should accord with national guidance in terms of process.
 No particular policy considerations.

 PPG 13 - Transport (2001)

 The objectives of this guidance are to integrate planning and transport at the national, regional, strategic and local level to promote more sustainable transport choices for both people and for moving freight, so to enhance accessibility by public transport and reduce the need to travel, especially by car.